mmolhoek/papirus/README.md

 * make the image.to_bit_stream routine faster (as it is now to slow to do animations with partial updates)
 * add support for reading the temperature of the display
 * add support for changing the update rate
-* make the gem not depending on chunky_png
 * make load png image with chunky_png work (now output is black)
 * make a display.load(image) that takes multiple formats and figures out how to present them
 * create an issue to add your own requests :)